Algarve: Climate

 The Algarve as a whole is one of the warmest places of Southern Europe, with an Atlantic influenced Mediterranean climate, it has mild wet winters and warm to very hot, dry summers.
 It is overall the sunniest region in Europe, with annual sunshine values ranging from 2600 h in the Monchique Range, to values well above 3100 h on the southern coast.

 Generally, winter sees only subtle differences in daily maxima along the coast, mostly between 16 and 17 C, though temperatures as high as 25 C have been recorded.
 Conversely, overnight lows are higher in the west, with Sagres and Vila do Bispo averaging 9–10 C, whilst to the east, averages are lower and 7–8 C is more common.
 Temperatures very rarely fall below freezing (< 0 C).
 On the interior, nights are usually cooler, averaging 4–5 C.

 Summer sees its highest average temperatures in the east, where the maxima ranges from 29–30 C in the coast and 32–35 C in the interior.
 Daily temperatures in the Vicentine Coast are much cooler, usually 24–25 C maxima, consequence of the strong upwelling western Portugal experiences.
 The Algarvian interior can get very hot in the summer, temperatures above 40 C are not uncommon.
-Overnight lows are often independent on the location, around 16–20 C in most of the Algarve.
+Overnight lows are often independent of the location, around 16–20 C in most of the Algarve.